-People who don’t work from home tend to romanticize the daily lives of those who do.
-Peace and quiet, comfortable surroundings – the image is so attractive.
+People who don’t work-from-home tend to romanticize the daily lives of those who do.
+Peace and quiet, comfortable surroundings – the images are so attractive.
 The reality is often different, however.
 Working from home is full of pros and cons, just like any other work environment – and perhaps the biggest challenge is creating and protecting a functional, distraction-free space.

 Home offices that look like the ones pictured in Real Simple or Martha Stewart Living magazines are the exception rather than the norm.
 The truth is, setting up a workable and well-organized office space takes planning and creativity to fit it to the particular needs of the occupant.

 1. Separate Office Space